-At the annual ‘Working with Words’ conference, open to all arts and humanities students, you’ll hear from successful UEA alumni from across the creative industries.
-You’ll have a chance to pick up their tips and make essential contacts that can help get your career off to a flying start.
+The ‘Working with Words’ conference is, open to all Arts and Humanities students, where you’ll hear from successful UEA alumni whose careers have writing and creativity at their hearts.
+Students have a chance to pick up their tips and make essential contacts that can help them gain confidence and get their careers off to a flying start.

 This module usually works through a partnership where students work with an external organisation on a live campaign under their auspices.
-Past partners are Greenpeace, Generation Rent and People and Planet.
+Past partners include Greenpeace, Generation Rent and People and Planet.